rish-16/Angelfire/README.md

 1. Add sub-menu support
 2. Improve customisability (for `menu-styles`)
 3. Add styling to individual options
+4. Adding icon/image support to options
-4. Minifiy and deploy to CDN
+5. Minifiy and deploy to CDN

 ### License